ovh/docs/pages/platform/serving-engine/22_HOWTO_deploy_models/guide.en-gb.md

 ## Objective

-Deploying models is the main feature of the **serving engine**.
+Deploying models is the main feature of the **ML Serving**.
 This guide provides step by step instructions on how to deploy a **preset model**.

 ## Requirements

--   Having previously created a **serving engine namespace**.
+-   Having previously created a **ML Serving namespace**.
 Steps are described in section [Initializing namespace](../initialize-namespace)